 But John realized there’s more to big money and a big designation.
 The problem was: he was seldom praised for his efforts.
 The recognition he received from his manager or CEO was not at par with his contribution towards the company.
 This slowly reduced his job satisfaction, broke his trust, and demotivated him.
 He finally quit.

 Look around you.
 You may find many Johns in your company, seeking their due recognition at work.
 Gone are the days when one would wait to be presented with the ‘Best Employee’ award at the office annual event.
 It’s a faster, fickle, and more dynamic world today.
 Opportunities are galore.
-If you can’t connect with your employees and appreciate their contribution, they won’t be able to put their 100 percent towards their work.
+Without recognizing employees and appreciating their contribution, workers will not give their 100 percent towards their work.
 You also might lose them.

-Now, take a look at the rewards you can reap through a sound employee recognition program.
+Now, take a look at the benefits of employee reconition:

 Increase in productivity: Appreciating your best employees regularly means they stay happy and satisfied.
 Their confidence in you and the company increases.
 Their motivation to keep working hard and effectively rises, and so does their morale.
 They also feel valued.
 All this means productivity increases manifold.